CodeSymphonyy/techcrunch-scraper/README.md

 - [License](#license)

 ## Introduction
-`techcrunch-scraper` is a Django-based application designed to scrape and store articles from TechCrunch based on specific keywords or categories.
-It integrates Celery for task scheduling and Redis as a message broker, supporting asynchronous task processing.
+`techcrunch-scraper` is a Django-based application designed to scrape and store articles from TechCrunch based on specific keywords.<!-- or categories --> It integrates Celery for task scheduling and Redis as a message broker, supporting asynchronous task processing.

 ## Installation
 This project is containerized with Docker, ensuring a straightforward setup.
 Follow these steps to get started: